MosesStewart/pddesign/docs/RDD.rst

    fit
    continuity_test
+   bootstrap

 Notes
 -----
 Exogenous variables `X` passed into the ``RDD`` class are not included in the regression when estimating the model.
-Instead, following :cite:t:`lee2010regression`, they are used to residualize the outcome variable `Y`, or subtract from `Y` a prediction of `Y` based on the exogenous covariates ``exog`` (`X`).
+Instead, following :footcite:t:`lee2010regression`, they are used to residualize the outcome variable `Y`, or subtract from `Y` a prediction of `Y` based on the exogenous covariates ``exog`` (`X`).